N. C. Rawlley: General Officer

 In May 1965, Rawlley was promoted to the rank of Major General and appointed General Officer Commanding 11th Infantry Division.
 The division fought in the Rajasthan front during the Indo-Pakistani War of 1965.
 He took over as the Director of Military training (DMT) at Army HQ in 1969.
 In January 1970, he was awarded the Param Vishisht Seva Medal for distinguished service of the highest order.

 Rawlley was promoted to Lieutenant General in August 1970.
 He took command of the XI Corps in Jalandhar.
 In November 1970, he received the salute at the passing out parade of the Haile Selassie Military Academy in Ethiopia.
 As the first Commandant of the academy, he was a special guest of the Government of Ethiopia.

 He commanded the corps as part of the Western Command during the Indo-Pakistani War of 1971.
 In June 1972, he moved to Army HQ as the Quarter Master General (QMG).
 Rawlley was promoted to the Army Commander grade on 22 January 1973 and was appointed the next General Officer Commanding-in-Chief (GOC-in-C) Eastern Command.
 He succeeded Lieutenant General Jagjit Singh Aurora and took over as GOC-in-C Eastern Command at Fort William, Calcutta in February.

 On 1 August 1974, Rawlley assumed office of the Vice Chief of the Army Staff from lieutenant General M L Thapan.
 In March 1975, the Government of India decided to appoint Lieutenant General Tapishwar Narain Raina the next Chief of the Army Staff superseding Rawlley.
 Rawlley was the senior-most Lieutenant General in the Army in May 1975, when General Gopal Gurunath Bewoor retired.

 Personal life

 Rawlley was married to Sita Rawlley, a well-known golfer.
 Called the leading light of Indian Women's golf, she won the Ladies All India Amateur Golf championship three time consecutively from 1976 to 1978.
 Sita was awarded the Arjuna Award in 1977.
 She represented India on multiple occasions, both as a player and an official.
 She was a member of the Indian team which participated in the Queen Sirikit Cup in 1981 and 1983.

-Rawlley passed away on 1 November 2004.
+Rawlley died on 1 November 2004.
 He was cremated with full military honours.